Common Applicant Questions

 ARE THERE ANY EXPECTED CURRICULAR CHANGES?

-- Increased EM rotations during 1st year
+- Increased EM rotations during 1st year and more time for dedicated CAT 1 experiences

 - Added dedicated US experience in 1st year and 2nd year